kanaadp/railspokeproject/answers.md

 # Q0: Why is this error being thrown?

+Without a model for pokemon, the look up method "Pokemon.where" would not exist, as Pokemon refers to something that doesn't exist yet.

 # Q1: How are the random Pokemon appearing?
 What is the common factor between all the possible Pokemon that appear? *

+These pokemon are randomly selected from the pokemon model.
+All pokemont that are selected to not belong to any trainer.

 # Question 2a: What does the following line do "<%= button_to "Throw a Pokeball!", capture_path(id: @pokemon), :class => "button medium", :method => :patch %>"?
 Be specific about what "capture_path(id: @pokemon)" is doing.
 If you're having trouble, look at the Help section in the README.

+This creates a button which, upon being clicked, calls the method at capture_path (which points to the capture method in the pokemon controller), and passes the pokemon's id as an argument.
+This is a patch call.

 # Question 3: What would you name your own Pokemon?